mattgoespro/Huffman-Compression/README.md

 file's size.

 Program Usage:

 - Any incorrect usage of the program will give the user feedback on what went wrong during execution.
 - The program is run using the following command-line arguments:
-	> ./huffencode <input_file> <output_file>
+  <code>./huffencode <input_file> <output_file></code>

 The path to the folder that contains the input text file has to be specified.The program will automatically add extensions to your file names.

-	- Example input: ./huffencode Test\ Files/test5 test5_output -->
+- Example input: <code>./huffencode 'Test\ Files/test5' test5_output </code>